-Table 2-1 Right-side components and their descriptions ----------- --
+Table 2-1 Right-side components and their descriptions

 Component Description (1) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: Type HP Documentation in the taskbar search box, and then select HP Documentation.
+To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(2) ss⇔∮ USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
-(3) SS← USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(4) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(5) RJ-45 (network) jack/status lights Connects a network cable. • • • White: The network is connected. • Amber: Activity is occurring on the network.
-(6) AC adapter and battery light • White: The AC adapter is connected and the battery is fully charged.
+(2) ss∕⊶ USB SuperSpeed ports (2) Connect USB devices, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(3) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
 Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
-(7) Power connector Connects an AC adapter.
+Amber: The AC adapter is connected and the battery is charging.
+Off: The battery is not charging.
+(4) Ą Power connector Connects an AC adapter.